Into the wild: Thórsmörk and Eyjafjallajökull, Iceland

 The tires of the super jeep were going round and round on the untouched snow, wading river here and there.
 We reached Gígjökull glacier and we started walking on the snow to the cave, totally alone, only surrounded by those epic mountains: we were so lucky to get this far.

 Gígjökull was the Gígjökulslón lake after the eruption of the volcano Eyjafjallajökull in the year 2010, which changed the landscape completely.
 At that moment all the water disappeared like magic, leaving behind a very different place.

 Thórsmork, the Valley of Thór

-The tranquility you could feel here is absolute: We were the only visitors of the day.
-As we were near Volcano Huts and could distinguish small footprints in the snow I ask Stefnir if we can find Arctic foxes.
-He told Me that they are very chiquitines and that they do not usually approach humans, but who knows, that maybe he is lucky.
-Suddenly Stefnir runs to me saying “you’ve been lucky!” and points far, just where one of these little Arctic stuffed animals is located.
-At first I had a hard time seeing it, but I finally got it!
-Unfortunately I did not have the right objective to be able to photograph it at that distance, but it was one of those moments when it doesn’t matter to forget about the camera in order to live the experience.
+The tranquility you could feel is absolute: we were the only visitors of the day.
+Near Volcano Huts, I could distinguish a few small footprints in the snow and I asked Stefnir if we could find Arctic foxes.
+He told me that they are really small and that they do not usually approach humans, but who knows, that maybe we could be lucky today.
+Just a couple of minutes after, Stefnir comes running to me saying “you’ve been lucky!” and there he was, a little Arctic fox running in the distance.
+I had a hard time to find ir (I’m short-sighted!) but I finally got it.
+Unfortunately I did not have the right lens to photograph it at that distance, but it was one of those moments when it doesn’t really matter: I was glad to forget about the camera and focused on the experience.

 Stefnir asked us if we were in a hurry: of course we were not!
 None of us wanted this wonderful day to end.
 In that exact moment, we started climbing the volcano of the unpronounceable name with our super jeep.